rafaelpierre/rafaelpierre.github.io/_posts/2022-11-27-long-term-storage-of-github-repo-traffic-metrics-for-analytics-with-databricks.markdown

 ![](/img/databricks_workflows_github.png)

-I'm using a really small, single node job cluster - this means that I'm spinning up compute with insignigicant amount of cost on the fly; once the job stops running, cluster is automatically killed. 💰
+I'm using a really small, single node job cluster - this means that I'm spinning up compute with insignificant amount of cost on the fly; once the job stops running, cluster is automatically killed. 💰

 ## Visualization & Analytics